Anastasio Bustamante: Third presidency

-Bustamante returned to the capital on July 19, 1839, and faced criticism for his campaign which upon reaching San Luis Potosí had largely remained idle, and Bustamante defended his conduct by reminding his opponents about how he had directed the final and decisive campaigns of Arista.
+Bustamante returned to the capital on 19 July 1839, and faced criticism for his campaign which upon reaching San Luis Potosí had largely remained idle, and Bustamante defended his conduct by reminding his opponents about how he had directed the final and decisive campaigns of Arista.

 Loss of Yucatán

 Bustamante would now go on to face the most serious separatist crisis the country had experienced since the Texas Revolution.
-Years of irritation at excise taxes, levies, conscription, and increase of custom duties culminated in Iman raising the standard of revolt at Tizimin on May, 1839.
-Valladolid was captured in February, 1840 and joined by Mérida.
+Years of irritation at excise taxes, levies, conscription, and increase of custom duties culminated in Iman raising the standard of revolt at Tizimin in May 1839.
+Valladolid was captured in February 1840 and joined by Mérida.
 The entire north-east of the Yucatán Peninsula declared itself independent until Mexico should restore the federal system.
-Campeche was captured on June 6, and now the entire peninsula was in the hands of the rebels, who proceeded to elect a legislature and form an alliance with Texas.
+Campeche was captured on 6 June, and then the entire peninsula was in the hands of the rebels, who proceeded to elect a legislature and form an alliance with Texas.